 Enovix to Demonstrate Breakthrough Battery Technology at CES 2023

-FREMONT, Calif., Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation (Enovix) ENVX, the leader in the design and manufacture of next-generation 3D Silicon™ Lithium-ion batteries, today announced it will demonstrate its breakthrough battery technology at Pepcom's Digital Experience! on Jan.
+/EIN News/ -- FREMONT, Calif., Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation (Enovix) (Nasdaq: ENVX), the leader in the design and manufacture of next-generation 3D Silicon™ Lithium-ion batteries, today announced it will demonstrate its breakthrough battery technology at Pepcom’s Digital Experience! on Jan.
 4, 2023 and the International Consumer Electronics Show (CES) Jan.
 5-6, 2023 in Las Vegas.

 “We are at a tipping point where one of the only things keeping us from world-changing technologies is the energy to power them, and our battery cells are designed to deliver high energy density without compromising safety,” said Harrold Rust, President, Chief Executive Officer and Co-founder of Enovix.